 scp /path/to/local/file username@remote_server:/path/to/remote/directory

-To copy a directory and its contents to the remote server:
+To copy a directory recursively, add the -r flag:

 scp -r /path/to/local/directory username@remote_server:/path/to/remote/directory